appget/appget.docs/docs/manifests/README.md

 ## Tags and Versions

-Even thought tags and versions might seem similar they server very different purposes.
+Even though tags and versions might seem similar they serve very different purposes.
+You can think of **Tags** and **Versions** in the same way you think of **ID** and **Name**

-**Tags** are used to select a specific releases when installing packages.
+**Version** is mostly used for display purposes.
+It lets the user know which version of the application will be installed by the manifest.
+In the future, it will also be used to allow you to upgrade already existing packages.
+On the other hand **Tags** are used to install a specific version of an application when available.

 # Tags

-AppGet uses tags similar to the way that docker repository uses tags using the following syntax `package-id:tag` .
-When interacting with packages omitting the tag uses the default `latest` tag. for example `appget install node` and `appget install node:latest` have the same effect.
+AppGet uses tags similar to the way that docker repository uses tags using the `package-id:tag` syntax.
+When interacting with packages omitting the tag assumes the default `latest` tag. for example `appget install node` and `appget install node:latest` have the same effect.

-Don't use tags for release channels (LTS, nightly, beta, preview etc.).
+Tags aren't meant to be used for release channels (LTS, nightly, beta, preview etc.).
 Release channels should be appended to the ID of the package [(See Package ID)](#package-id) and are considered separate packages.
 For example `chrome` and `chrome-canary` are considered two different packages.
 However different release channels can have their own underlying version tags, for example `node-lts:8.11` and `node:10.1`

 Tags should only be used when being able to install and stay on a specific major release is **both common AND desirable.**